Law, Ethics and Supervision: The Use of Authority

 - Develop a "Red Flag" Guideline list inclusive of five clinical emergencies

-- Discuss the importance of recordkeeping and list three recommended documents to be kept on file for each supervisee
+- Identify the importance of recordkeeping and list three recommended documents to be kept on file for each supervisee

 - Identify four factors affecting the use of authority in supervision